 Another method you could use is stacking and averaging images in Photoshop.
 It's a great way of controlling noise with high ISO images.
 Here you have a great video tutorial by Ian Norman.

 Let's go back now to the purpose of this article.
-So open your mind, get inspired and brainstorm for a truly remarkable Milky Way image.
+So open your mind, get inspired and brainstorm for a truly remarkable Milky Way picture.

-Sure, you'll find inspiration in Mark Gee's winning image - 'Guiding Light to The Stars'.
+Sure, you'll find inspiration in Mark Gee's winning Milky Way image - 'Guiding Light to The Stars'.
 In the same way, I'm sure that the following photos will boost your creativity.

 12.Don't give up!